Webinar Series: Widening Our Worldview

 Webinar Details

-As a part of the Evaluation Capacity Network's ongoing efforts towards embedding Indigenous knowledge into the Canadian evaluation landscape, we invite you to join us for the continuation of our six part "Widening Our Worldview" webinar series which started with our first learning session "Cultivating Safe Spaces" in November 2024.
+As a part of the Evaluation Capacity Network's ongoing efforts towards embedding Indigenous knowledge into the Canadian evaluation landscape, we invite you to join us for the continuation of our five part "Widening Our Worldview" webinar series which started with our first learning session "Cultivating Safe Spaces" in November 2024.
 Guided by Indigenous evaluation experts, participants will learn about a variety of the underpinnings that inform Indigenous evaluation practices and how to incorporate Indigenous practices into their programming.

 Session 2 (March 5, 2025): Co-creating Evaluation Plans